VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 A network card may be put in ***promiscuous*** mode to read all packets from a network.
 This is usually used for debugging & diagnostic purposes.

+#### Berkeley Packet Filter

+Programs like `tcpdump` need a lot of flexibility in what packets to capture.
+Thus, the naive solution would have the network card pass all packets to the filtering program.
+This is a performance issue because each time data has to be fetched, user code has to **trap the kernel** and have the buffer filled.
+To get over this performance bottleneck, in the Berkeley Packet Filter, filtering commands are written as commands for a **virtual machine** interpreter run by the kernel.
+Just-in-time compilation of filtering regular expressions is used to decrease overheads.

 ---